sfc-gh-mkobel/hybrid-table-quickstart/README.md

 ## Lab 6: Security / Governance

-Duration: 10 Minutes
+Duration: 5 Minutes

-In this lab, we will demonstrate that the security and governance functionalities that have been applied to the standard table also exist for the hybrid table.
+In this lab, we will demonstrate that the security and governance functionalities applied to the standard table also extend to the hybrid table, by running two security use cases.

 ### Step 6.1 Hybrid Table Access Control and User Management